dkurta/chess_pet_project/README.md

  Code while programming.
 It covers e.g. naming and layout conventions.

 ## Build Management
-This project gets builded with Ant via the `build.xml` file in the `.` directory of the project.
+This project is builded with Ant via the `build.xml` file in the `.` directory of the project.

 `build.xml` defines the process of deployment of the files in the project's